FOR IMMEDIATE RELEASE

 About Girl Scouts

 Girl Scouts is the world’s preeminent leadership development organization dedicated to helping build girls of courage, confidence, and character who make the world a better place.
-GSSA serves over 14,000 girls in Southern Arizonaand includes over 2,000 adult volunteers.
+GSSoAz serves over 14,000 girls in Southern Arizona and includes over 3,000 adult volunteers.
 Our goals are to provide a wide range of contemporary programs that reflect the unique needs and interests of all girls living in Southern Arizona, to empower girls to reach their full potential, and to give girls a voice in their community and in their own lives.
-For more information on Girl Scouting in Southern Arizona, please contact Debbie Rich, CEO, at email@example.com or at (520) 319-3168.
+For more information, please contact Maria DeCabooter at (520) 319-3175.